MartynaKaczmarczyk/MeetDynatraceProjects/README.md

 # MeetDynatraceProject
-To start the server, run this command in backend directory:
+To start the server, run this command in the backend directory:

 `node index.js`

-To start the frontend written in react, run this command in frontend directory:
+To start the frontend written in react, run this command in the frontend directory:

 `npm start`